 Of course, people need to recognize that the work is fiction – and that Brown would easily use a defense for this sort of ridiculous claim that it is simply conversation within his book, not a scholarly claim.
 Nevertheless, gullible folks (and here, I’m afraid, I cannot exclude Abdullah based on the evidence above) pick up what he says (or what others like him say) and imagine that it is historical.

 Those who think that way need to listen to what Professor Bart Ehrman has to say about the subject.
 Ehrman delivered an address on the topic: Misquoting Jesus: Scribes Who Altered Scripture and Readers Who May Never Know, on April 25, 2007, at Stanford University.
 In the question and answer period he was asked to what extent the New Testament canon or the formation of the New Testament canon were discussed at Nicaea and his answer was simple: “Not at all.”
 The questioner responded by citing the Da Vinci Code and asking who should he (the questioner) believe.
 Ehrman, after a few seconds of mocking sarcasm, pointed out that “everything he [i.e. Brown] says about the council of Nicaea is absolutely wrong.”
-(Audio available here, from about the 7:30 mark to the 8:40 mark).

 It goes without saying that Ehrman is not in the pocket of orthodox Christianity.
 His non-acceptance of these fables of Nicaean construction of the canon of Scripture are based on the fact that there is no valid historical reason to accept these ideas.
 Its wishful Islamic thinking to latch on to these sort of straws, and we hope that Abdullah will try to be more careful.
 Abdullah is being singled out, not because he is the only Muslim apologist to make such a claim.
 Khalid Yasin has made similar claims, as I noted in this earlier post (link).
 Abdullah’s explanation has been addressed in more detail, simply because Abdullah gave a more thorough presentation, which actually permitted trying to verify the truth of what he had to say.